bgopikrishna/content/blog/getting-started-with-webpack.md

 })
 ```

 Currently, we are showing age in the only number of days.
 For better readability, let's use the [date-fns](https://date-fns.org/) library.
-To install it, run
+To install it, run.

 ```shell
 npm run install date-fns --save
 ```

-Now in `src/utils.js` replace the logic with date-fns functions
+Now in `src/utils.js,` replace the logic with functions imported from the `date-fns` library.

 ```javascript {1, 5-9}
 import { formatDuration, intervalToDuration } from 'date-fns';